How to set up Wi-Fi in 10 steps

-- After a short pause for the device and router to handshake (whether you’re connecting via an ethernet cable or wirelessly), you should be on your router’s network.
+- After a short pause for the device and router to connect (whether you’re connecting via an ethernet cable or wirelessly), you should be on your router’s network.

-- If your modem-router was supplied by your ISP, you should also find that your Internet connection works from here, as most ISPs pre-configure their routers with the necessary settings already in place.
+- If your modem-router was supplied by your Internet provider, you should also find that your Internet connection works from here, as most providers pre-configure their routers with the necessary settings already in place.
 You can check this by opening a browser and heading to a website (we recommend finder.com.au, but then we would.)

 The most important step in setting up your wireless network is deciding where to place your wireless router.
 This will typically coincide with where your broadband connection comes into your home or business premise, although in some cases it may make more sense to run additional connection cables to enable you to place your router more centrally within your dwelling.